lmullen/lincolnmullen.com/content/courses/clio1.2022/index.md

 The structure of this class is intended to model what it is intended to teach, namely collaborative historical work.
 You may find that the class differs in two ways from other graduate-level classes you have taken, in that it requires collaboration for the main assignments in the class, and that how we spend large parts of our class time will be determined collaboratively.
 We will figure out how to create a collaborative learning community together over the course of the semester.

 I care about your success in this course and more generally as a graduate student.

-Most required readings are available online or through the GMU libraries.
-These are the main books that we will be using for which you need to acquire your own copy.

-- TBD
+Please take the time to communicate with me about what you want out of this course and any challenges you may be end up facing.
+You are always welcome to talk with me during office hours.
+My [office hours page](/page/office-hours/) has instructions on how to book an appointment.
+If the scheduled times don't work for you, or if they are full, please contact me and suggest a few other times that would work for you.

 Communication for this course will happen in [our Slack group](https://mason-dh-grad.slack.com/signup); you can sign up at that link.
 Read this [getting started guide](https://get.slack.help/hc/en-us/articles/218080037-Getting-started-for-new-users) if you need help.
 The Slack group is a place for you to communicate with other people in the class, as well as to ask for help.
 Please ask for help in the public channels rather than private messages.
 You are almost certainly not the only person to have your question, and asking and answering questions publicly benefits everyone.

-You are always welcome to talk with me during office hours.
-My [office hours page](/page/office-hours/) has instructions on how to book an appointment.
-If the scheduled times don't work for you, please contact me and suggest a few other times that would work for you.
+Should we decide together that we want to use it, we will have access to [Basecamp](https://3.basecamp-help.com/article/159-getting-started-with-basecamp) for project management.

+One required purchase for this course is a shared hosting account ($30) and domain name ($15) through Reclaim Hosting.
+You can [sign up here](https://reclaimhosting.com/shared-hosting/).
+Signing up is not hard, but you do not need to have this set up until week four at the latest, so we can go over how to set this up in class.
+Choose your domain name wisely.
+Reclaim Hosting provides excellent service for scholars and educators, and your account will be the basis of the DH work we put on the web.

+Most required readings are available online or through the GMU libraries.
+These are the main books that we will be using for which you need to acquire your own copy.

+- TBD

 Please bring a computer to each class meeting.
 Almost any computer should work for what we are going to do.
-My own experience is with Unix-like operating systems, like Ubuntu and MacOS, but I will endeavor to help you get alternatives should you be working on Windows.
+My own experience is with Unix-like operating systems, like Ubuntu and MacOS, but I will endeavor to help you find a way to get things done if you work on Windows.
+Operating systems that are limited in some way, such as ChromeOS or all phone and tablet operating systems are likely to cause both of us problems.
+If you have a problem obtaining a suitable device, please let me know.

 ## Assignments

 Please submit each assignment to Blackboard.
-(Yes, I know using Blackboard is a violation of other stated principles for this course, but without it I am hopeless at keeping track of assignments and grades.)
+(Yes, I know using Blackboard is a violation of other principles for this course, but without it I am hopeless at keeping track of assignments and grades.)
 Send the assignments before the start of class on the day on which they are due.

 Preparation and participation are expected as a matter of course in a graduate class.
-Complete all readings and any assignments we will be discussing in class before our session begins, and be prepared to actively discuss the topics at hand.
-That said, I am not a stickler for deadlines in graduate classes and do not assign late penalties, but please do not use this leeway to hinder other people in the class or to get yourself into an irretrievable situation.
-Likewise, if my grade for your assignment is unsatisfactory, you may revise it for additional credit.
-That said, no assignments (except final projects) may be submitted beyond the last day of class, and there are no extensions for final projects.
+Complete all readings before our session begins, and be prepared to actively discuss the topics at hand.
+Most classes will have a list of things to do before class (which is self explanatory) and things to do after class, which will then be due before the start of the next class period.
+That said, I am not a stickler for deadlines in graduate classes and I do not assign late penalties, but please do not use this leeway to hinder other people in the class or to get yourself into an irretrievable situation.
+Likewise, if I find your work unsatisfactory I may give you an opportunity to revise and resubmit; if you find your grade to be unsatisfactory you may (in general) revise and resubmit for a new grade.
+That said, no assignments (except final projects) may be submitted beyond the last day of class, and there are no extensions for the final projects.

+One half of your grade will be based on individual work, and one half on collaborative work.
 Final grades will be calculated using the typical percentage-based grading scale (A = 93--100, A- = 90--92, B+ = 88--89, B = 83--87, B- = 80--82, ...
 F = 0--59).

-\*\*

 **DH project reports (4 × 5% = 20%).**

 **Collaborative project**.